 Note that property values are optimized for values of type 'String'.

-The maximum number of distinct custom events that can be tracked daily is 200.
-This count will be reset at 12am UTC.
+- The maximum number of distinct custom events that can be tracked daily is 200.
+This count resets at 12 AM UTC.
 However, there is no limit on the maximum number of events instances sent per device.

 Breadcrumbs (Events before a crash)

-Events can also be used to help you identify the root cause of your crashes.
+Events can help you identify the root cause of app crashes.
 As part of the App Center Crashes service, you can see all the events that happened before a crash for a specific session.

-In order to see the events before a crash, the Analytics SDK needs to be integrated and events need to be defined.
+In order to see the events before a crash, you must integrate the Analytics SDK into the app, and define one or more events.

 Breadcrumbs are stored for just 28 days, while crashes can potentially be store indefinitely.
 This means that if you are looking at a crash which is older than 28 days, you will not see the corresponding breadcrumbs.

 To track handled errors in App Center, we recommend that you use the specific functionality for it.
 Check out more information on this topic in our official documentation.